A scientific community

 While mainland opportunities were declining with the loss of habitat and near extermination of rare species, some offshore islands and mountain and marine environments were relatively unaltered, and continued to be the source of new finds.

-William Travers found many new plants in the Chatham Islands, as did Donald Petrie in the Otago mountains in the 1870s.
+Henry Travers (the son of William Travers) found many new plants in the Chatham Islands, as did Donald Petrie in the Otago mountains in the 1870s.
 James Hector’s description of Hector’s dolphin was an important addition to the marine fauna when it was formally named in 1881.
 The flightless Stephens Island wren was not described until 1894, only to fall prey to collectors, and to cats.

 By the late 1800s most of New Zealand’s main plant and animal species had been discovered.
 Questions were now being asked about how these life forms arose, although decades would pass before the answers were known.